jason82autotech/weather-app/README.md

 Here is a screenshot of the deployed application
     ![image of deployed application](./assets/images/weather-app-screenshot.png)

 All work is my own with the help of the awesome tutors and classmates I have!
-I also used Google, You Tube, MDN Docs, W3 Schools and any other resource I could find on the web.
-Not sure why GitHub won't read my files!
+I also used Google, You Tube, MDN Docs, W3 Schools, Chat GPT, Cody Ai, and any other resource I could find on the web.